aleksilassila/koa-file-sharing-example/README.md

 # koa-file-sharing-example

+Mega.nz clone.
 An example app built with koa.js and next.js.
 Allows users to upload multiple files and then access the files from anywhere using a link.
-So it's a mega.nz clone.
 No I did not do any css styling :)

 ## Screenshots